A Brief History

 Ketamine is a safe, fast-acting anesthetic with a variety of applications to treat mental health and chronic pain.
 It was first synthesized in 1963 as a rapid anesthetic that supported the cardiopulmonary system and had a reduced recovery period, limiting the possibility and severity of adverse side-effects.
 It was so safe that it became known as a “buddy drug” during the Vietnam War since non-medical personnel could administer it on the battlefield.
 In 1970, ketamine’s antidepressant properties were discovered, leading to a cascade of positive studies published on its treatment of unipolar depression.
 Further studies have shown its efficacy for the treatment of PTSD, OCD, Bipolar Depression, Severe Anxiety, Fibromyalgia, Complex Regional Pain Syndrome, and other pain syndromes.
 Approximately 70% of patients experience a significant reduction in symptoms – many during their first infusion.
 Now, Ketamine is widely used to heal mood disorders, eliminate suicidal ideations, and alleviate chronic pain.

-Ketamine works by increasing synaptogenesis and neuroplasticity, regulating glutamate, and decreasing inflammation.
+Ketamine works by increasing synaptogenesis and neuroplasticity, regulating glutamate, decreasing inflammation, and rapidly reversing the effects of stress on the brain.

 Increases Synaptogenesis